-This type of shed has the simplest roof form.
+This shed roof design has the simplest form.
 Its single slope is suited to buildings that sit against a fence or wall.
 The roof is a simple beam spanning between the front and back walls.
 The roof pitch is governed by the choice of roof covering materials and any planning restraints.
 The span of the roof is limited by the strength of the timber roof joists, for longer spans a mono-pitch truss could be used.

 The roof of a gable shed is a simple duo-pitch roof truss.
 Storage can be achieved in the roof, or headroom can be increased by raising the bottom chord of the truss to form a raised collar truss.
 The angle of the shed roof can vary widely from a typical 20 degrees on mass-produced sheds to 70 degrees on a high-pitched gable roof shed.
 (When a roof slope exceeds 70 degrees the British Standard defines it has a wall !).